tonethar/IGME-330-Master/notes/blackout-poetry-maker.md

 	 - `RiTa.presentPart("take")`
 	 - `RiTa.tokens("The quick brown fox")` - *tokenizes* the sentence and puts the tokens into an array
 	 - `RiTa.analyze("The elephant took a bite!")` - lot's of info!
-	 - `RiTa.pos("The quick brown fox")` - returns the parts-of-speech of the string in an array
+	 - `RiTa.pos("The quick brown fox")` - returns the parts-of-speech of the individual words as an array

 ### V-D. Adding RiTa capabilities to *rhymer*